 The residents appeared to receive care and support which was of a good quality, person centred and promoted their rights.
+However, there were some areas for improvement in relation to maintenance of the premises and infection control.

 The residents' well-being, protection and welfare was maintained by a good standard of evidence-based care and support.
 A personal support plan 'All about me and how to support me' document reflected the assessed needs of the individual resident and outlined the support required to maximise their personal development in accordance with their individual health, personal and social care needs and choices.
 An annual personal plan review had been completed in the last 12 months in line with the requirements of the regulations.
 There had also been a review of the valued social roles plan.